 These are Mentor Farms from NABDAP, which is retired.
 We will have mentor farm pages up for our Biodynamic Farmer Foundation Year very soon!

-Great Song Farm, located in New York's Hudson Valley, works to create a community farm based around a CSA supplying fresh vegetables to 90 families through the summer and 40 through the winter.
+Great Song Farm, located in New York's Hudson Valley, works to create a community farm based around a CSA supplying fresh vegetables to 75 families through the summer and 30 through the winter.
 We strive to craft a just, accessible, and transparent food system that is economically viable and fulfilling for both farmers and supporters.
-Our 2 Suffolk Draft Horses help us with field work and cultivation.
-A small cow herd grazes our pastures and provides manure, milk and processed products for home use.
-We create and use our own prepared compost from our draft horse and cow manure as the basis for fertility.
+A cow herd grazes our pastures and provides manure.
+We create and use our own prepared compost from our cow manure as the basis for fertility.
 Our farm is leased from 2 gracious landowners.
 Both the landowners and Anthony's partner Sarah regularly lend a hand.

-Diversity of livestock and produce: A wide variety of vegetables, herbs, and flowers for a 90 member on farm Summer CSAand 40 member Winter CSA.
-2 Suffolk draft horses for field work, a small beginning cow herd of 2 cows, a bred heifer, a young heifer, and a bull, and a small flock of laying hens for home use.
+Diversity of livestock and produce: A wide variety of vegetables, herbs, and flowers for a 75 member on farm Summer CSA and 30 member Winter CSA.
+A herd of 10 cows, an apiary of 20 hives, and a flock of laying hens for home use.

 Skills that can be learned: See Great Song Farm’s skills checklists.

-Apprenticeship details: We are seeking 2 apprentices for the 2014 season from Late March/Early April until Mid November.
+Apprenticeship details: We are seeking 2 apprentices for the 2017 season from April until November.

 Compensation: We share vegetarian lunches.
-Apprentices are welcome to any vegetables the farm produces as well as dairy products and eggs when available.
-A general stipend of $500/month is included.
+Apprentices are supplied with vegetables from the farm, and eggs when available.
+A general stipend is included.

 Work schedule: Our workweek is Monday through Friday and Saturday Morning.
 There are shared, rotating weekend animal and greenhouse chores.